The Wizard of Laughter: Make Your Bad Mood Disappear

 But as the famous line goes, “Life is what happens to you while you’re busy making other plans.”

-There was construction on the Long Island Expressway—aka the World’s Biggest Parking Lot.
-And it was going to take me hours before I’d get home.
-My chances of spending time with my wife slipped away, minute by minute, brake light by brake light.
+There was construction on the Long Island Expressway—aka the world’s biggest parking lot.
+It was going to take me hours before I’d get home.
+The chances of spending time with my wife slipped away, minute by minute, brake light by brake light.

-My great mood was fading fast and my frustration was turning into anger.
-Then I don’t know what came over me.
-I needed to vent.
+My great mood was fading fast and there was a change in my attitude.
+My frustration was turning into anger.
+I don’t know what came over me, but I just needed to vent.
 I began to shout obscenities in the voice of the Cowardly Lion (normal, right?).
 Just the thought of a scaredy-cat lion swearing like a truck driver made me laugh.

 “Don’t look at him, honey!”